-Here is How to Help Hurting Families in Uvalde, TX Right Now
+Here Is How to Help Hurting Families in Uvalde, TX Right Now

 I don't know about you, but I feel overwhelmed today.
 Even if we aren't directly affected, we can sense the way we are all connected in times like this.
 Anyone with a sense of empathy will feel the emotional fallout and heartbreak of this tragedy.

-In my opinion, the best and most helpful thing we can do in times like this is to try our best to find practical ways to help ease the suffering of our fellow Texans dealing with the most horrible thing a human being can go through in this world.
+In my opinion, the best and most helpful thing we can do in times like this is to try our best to find practical ways to help ease the suffering.

 Earlier this morning, NPR posted about some of the ways you and I can help, in a practical way, starting today.
 Here's what they shared:

-Even though we don't live as close to Uvalde here in East Texas, blood donated here can be sent to the local hospitals as needed.
-PLUS, donating blood regularly will also provide resources in any future emergency scenarios, should they occur, God forbid.
+Donating blood regularly will provide resources in any future emergency scenarios, should they occur, God forbid.

 Thankfully, NPR reports that "GoFundMe has established an online hub of verified fundraisers supporting victims and loved ones affected by the shooting, which you can find here."

-Sending much love to these families right now.
-Hug your children a little bit closer today--and always.
+I am sending much love to these families right now.
+Hug your children a little bit closer today—and always.